 To do this, you have to navigate to the tweet you’d like to embed, click the tweet menu button and select “Embed Tweet.”

-You can moderate what shows on your website and tweak the visual appearance to fit nicely with the broader website theme.
+You can moderate what shows up on your website and tweak the visual appearance to fit nicely with the broader website theme.

-Do you need a Twitter WordPress widget?
+Do you need an X (Twitter) WordPress widget?

 You need a Twitter WordPress Widget if you’re looking to establish a link between your website and your Twitter content.
 After investing a lot of time and energy into building a Twitter profile, it makes perfect sense to bring your Twitter timeline and the content it contains to as many people as possible.